EvanBelcher/DrillBook/README.md

 Drill Sweet 2 is a marching band drill creation software.
 It is designed to help drill writers and band directors create, edit, and print drill pages with ease and control.

 ##Features
-- Pages saved in JSON format
+- Pages saved in JSON format in DS2 files
 - Application state saved
 - Simple click to add a dot
 - Click and drag dot to move
 - Right-click dot to remove
+- Simple shift-click, control-click, and alt-click functions to select multiple dots
 - Toggle showing grid lines
 - Page information such as page number, song title, beginning and ending measures, counts, and notes controlled with ease and displayed in a (movable) text box on the page itself.
 - Dot information such as instrument label, number, and position fine-tunable and reflected immediately.